delagoya/rusty-bio/_posts/2015-08-29-ruby-queue-redeux-1.md

 ```

+## Step 2: ...

-In next installment, we will be
+In next installment, we will be continuing our setup of the AWS environment by creating an Instance Profile so that we do not expose our access keys unnecessarily.